ISISComputingGroup/ibex_developers_manual/Graylog.md

 ### Setting up Graylog using docker

 Docker and `docker compose` can be used to spin up a local graylog server with all the dependencies - to do this use [this file](https://docs.graylog.org/en/4.0/pages/installation/docker.html#persisting-data).

+### Adding inputs

+Graylog requires inputs to be specified before it starts taking logs.
+This can be done through the web interface via System -> Inputs